nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_EVENT_ATTENDEES.md

 # Event Attendee Count

+Your task is to use the instructions from the previous chapter, and use...

+1. The `annotate()` method
+1. The `Count()` method
+1. The `related_name` attribute
+1. Custom model properties
+1. Model serializer field

-Your task is to use the `annotate` property, the `Count()` method, the `related_name` attribute, and custom properties to add a `attendees` property to the JSON that gets returned for a list of events.
+...to add a `attendees` property to the JSON that gets returned for a list of events.

 In the `list()` method of event viewset, change the `events = Event.objects.all()` statement to use `annotate()` to ensure that `attendees` property is added.

-1. Make sure there is a `related_name` attribute being used in the event model.
-1. You will need a custom property on the event model.
-1. You will need to serialize that custom property.
+## Bonus

+Use the `annotate()` method before the `get()` method in the `retrieve()` method of your event viewset to include attendees on a request for a single resource.